SySS-Research/Seth/README.md

 As expected, the victim sees a proper SSL warning.
 But something is still different.
-Instead of being prompted for our credentials before the RDP connection is established, the victim is faced with the windows logon screen.
+Instead of being prompted for our credentials before the RDP connection is established, the victim is faced with the Windows logon screen.
 Unlike with NLA, authentication happens inside the session.
 Again, that's something that is different from the typical workflow of an admin and could be noticed.